msbence/hackintosh-DellLatitude5400/README.md

 - Dedicated brightness control keys (use Fn+S/Fn+B instead)
 - HDMI coldplug (hotplug is OK)
+- WWAN (worked before, but looks like now it is completly deprecated in macOS)
 - *Hibernation (none of Hackintoshes can do that)*

 ## Working